zmontgo/the-bookery.github.io/_drafts/starting-a-blog.md

 comments: true

 ---
 Hey there!
 Welcome to The Bookery's blog.
 This will be a place where we can share our thoughts on reading and writing.
-(We may also write about other topics on occasion)
+We may also write about other topics on occasion, but usually it will be about reading or writing.

+We don't have a set schedule for posts, we'll just post when we have something to post about!
+This ensures all our content is quality-made and genuine, rather than made to fit a schedule.
+However, because of this uncertainly we highly recommend you sign up for our mailing list, which will send you an email whenever we release a new post.